fionashenbayh/digital_dictatorship/tutorials/Geometry_of_texts.md

       (55, 1419)	1
       (55, 697)	194

+Looking at this dtm object, we can see how a sparse matrix is structured: there are two arrays printed above; the first array points to the index of a non-zero entry (i.e. the row, column location of the term), and the second array contains the value of that non-zero entry (i.e. the term count).

 ### Coverting to numpy array

-Before we can query the matrix and discover how many times certain words appear in each constitution, we need to convert this matrix from its current format, a sparse matrix, into a normal NumPy array.
-We will also convert the Python list storing our vocabulary, vocab, into a NumPy array, because array objects support more operations than a list.
+Before we keep going, let's convert our sparse matrix `dtm` into a normal NumPy array; let's also convert our vocabulary object `vocab` into a NumPy array.
+We do this because array objects support more operations than matrices and lists.

 ```python